“For me, this is what slow living is all about. Slowing down enough to appreciate the things in life that mean the most to us.”

 The Cult of Speed

 I came to find slow living through slow fashion.
 For me as a fashion graduate, the current fashion system is just too fast, too flawed.
-I dream of a slower fashion industry which takes time to create clothes which will last and which values artisan skill and prioritises workers wellbeing.
-I also believe that garment production should be considerate of the environment and natural resources.
+I dream of a slower fashion industry.
+One which takes time to create clothes which will last and which values artisan skill and prioritises workers wellbeing.
+I believe that garment production should be considerate of the environment and natural resources.
 Basically everything that fast fashion is not.

 Time is Money

 We also this try do everything that is possible.
 Between work, exercise, seeing family and friends, dating, travelling, going to art classes or joining a football team, learning a language (the list goes on) we want to do it all, but no one ever seems to have enough time.
 There’s not enough hours in the day we say.
 Something has to give.
 As we rush through life and try to cram as much as possible into our daily schedules we stretch ourselves thinner and thinner, to the breaking point.

-Tiredness, combined with a love of speeding) is one of the main causes for fatalities on the roads.
+Tiredness, combined with a love of speeding, is one of the main causes for fatalities on the roads.
 We get annoyed if we have to wait 3 days for delivery of something we want.
 We hate waiting for the train, if the internet is slow it makes us mad, if the driver in front of us is a fraction slower we see red.
-There is a constant frustration bubbling under the surface and it comes from our inability to be as fast and is humanly possible every second of every day.
+There is a constant frustration bubbling under the surface and it comes from our inability to be fast as possible every second of every day.

-Yes, there is a time for speed, but what we have forgotten is that there is also a time for slow.
+Yes, there is a time for speed, but we have forgotten is that there is also a time for slow.
 A lot can be said for taking the time and do things well.
 Have you to ever tried to watch tv whilst reading something on your phone?
-I’m certainly guilty of that and I can also admit that in the end I don’t take either of them in properly.
+I’m certainly guilty of that, I can also admit that in the end I don’t take either of them in properly.